-In the world of search engine optimization, there’s a menacing, ghoulish tale that Search Engine Specialists tell late at night around the eerie, incandescent glow of our computer screens.
+In the world of SEO, there’s a menacing, ghoulish tale that Search Engine Specialists tell late at night around the eerie, incandescent glow of our computer screens.
 It involves a shift-shaping creature so macabre it incites the deepest of fears among those of us who work diligently on the tangled and twisted web sphere.
-This frightening creature crawls websites inflicting damage so significant it impacts the overall organic health of your website.
+This frightening creature crawls websites inflicting damage so significant, it impacts the overall organic health of your website.
 What is this creature?
 It’s the terrifying Black Hat of SEO!

-If you’re not shaking in your pants by now, then let us delve into this grisly tale.
+If you’re not shaking in your boots by now, then let us delve into this grisly tale.
 Since the rise of search engine rankings, there have been those that have attempted to game the system for a more favorable position in search engine results.
-Over time, however, search engines have improved their algorithms (a set of signal updates to determine the authoritativeness and reputation of your website), in order to make the web safer and more useful.
-Many of these unannounced updates have even included a series of penalties to “punish” websites who utilize these deceptive practices.
-In the spooky spirit of Halloween, we’re here to warn you about some Black Hat SEO tactics that, whether purposefully or not, do much more harm than good and should be avoided!
+Over time, however, search engines have improved their algorithms (a set of signal updates to determine the authoritativeness and reputation of your website) to make the web safer and more useful.
+Many of these unannounced updates have even included a series of penalties to “punish” websites who use these deceptive practices.
+In the spooky spirit of Halloween, we’re here to warn you about some Black Hat SEO tactics that, whether purposefully or not, do much more harm than good—and should be avoided!

 Using duplicated content on your category and product descriptions can be tempting, especially if you are selling items that you have not manufactured.
-You understand that content is important so borrowing these lines of text may seem like an easy fix.
-However, duplicate content may lead to a weakening of your website’s trust factor because when there are multiple versions of the exact same content, search engines have to choose which version is more relevant.
+You understand that content is important, so borrowing these lines of text may seem like an easy fix.
+However, duplicate content may lead to a weakening of your website’s trust factor—when there are multiple versions of the exact same content, search engines have to choose which version is more relevant.
 This relevancy could be determined by which is older, has more traffic, or has a higher trust metric.
 If you have only recently opened your ecommerce store, this probably means your site won’t be chosen.
 Search engines favor useful AND unique content.
-Take some time to write unique product description where applicable.
-You’ll have a much better chance at being organically found.
+Take some time to write unique product description where applicable—you’ll have a much better chance at being organically found.

 Happy Halloween, and Happy Selling!